ricardocrescenti/flutter-module-provider/README.md

 ## **Service**

+The `Service` provide functions and properties to components, submodules and other services, he is created and maintained in memory until module be disposed.

-In `app_service.dart`, I created the `AppService` and declarate `darkMode` property of the type `bool` ho define if aplication will builder is dark mode or not.
+In `app_service.dart`, I created the `AppService` and declared the `darkMode` property of type` bool` that defines whether the app will be built in dark mode or not.

 ```dart
 class AppService extends Service {